Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Multilevel nested APT

-We observe that the truncated RU-MLMC method enjoys a more stable loss compared to the original one, indicating that truncation helps reducing variance.
-Therefore, in order to mitigate the variance of the RU-MLMC, we propose to truncate the distribution of $L$ by setting the largest value of $L$ as $\overline{m}$.
-The truncation leads to a bias of order $O(1/M_{{\overline{m}}})$.
+We observe that the truncated RU-MLMC method enjoys a more stable loss than the original one, indicating that truncation helps reduce variance.
+Therefore, to mitigate the variance of the RU-MLMC, we propose to truncate the distribution of $L$ by setting the largest value of $L$ as $\overline{m}$.
+The truncation leads to a bias of order $\mco(1/M_{{\overline{m}}})$.
 Following \cite{hu2021bias}, we extend the truncated idea to other unbiased MLMC methods.